 Blake undertook his undergraduate medical training at the University of Otago in New Zealand before moving to Sydney in 2009 to commence his physicians training at Royal Prince Alfred Hospital.

-Following 3 years of specialist haematology training at Royal Prince Alfred and Concord Hospitals, he is commencing a PhD programme in his final year of specialist training with the Dendritic Cell Research group.
-The focus of his PhD will be on a novel treatment/prevention of graft versus host disease (GVHD) following allogeneic stem cell transplant in a mouse model.
+Following 3 years of specialist haematology training at Royal Prince Alfred and Concord Hospitals, he commenced his PhD programme in his final year of specialist training with the Dendritic Cell Research group.
+The focus of his PhD was on a novel treatment/prevention of graft versus host disease (GVHD) following allogeneic stem cell transplant in a mouse model.

 Kevin was an international student from Hong Kong.
 He completed the Bachelor of Medical Science (Honours) degree at the University of Sydney in 2013 with the Dendritic Cell Research group.
 During his honours year, Kevin focused his studies on a dendritic cell surface molecule termed CD302 under the supervision of Dr Pablo Silveira and was awarded first class honours for his thesis.
 In the following year, Kevin commenced his PhD with the Group to further study the immunological function of CD302 and revealed its role in dendritic cell migration.